brettfazio/AI_Homework1/README.md

-# AI_Homework1
+# Homework 1 for CAP 4630

-Homework 1 for my Artificial Intelligence class
+A simple README file.